Khudozhestvennaya Literatura: History

-The publishing house produces classic works of world fiction, as well as the most significant works of contemporary foreign authors.
-Contemporary Russian authors were included in the plan only if they were part of the group of the most famous writers, generally recognized "classics of Soviet literature."
+Over the years publishing house has issued classic works of world fiction, as well as the most significant works of contemporary foreign authors.
+Contemporary Russian authors have been included in the publishing program only if they were part of the group of the most famous writers and generally recognized as "classics of Soviet literature."
 It was considered one of the leading publishing houses in the Soviet Union.

-After perestroika, the publishing house experienced a serious crisis associated with both general trends in book publishing and subjective factors, which actually continues to the present day.
-So, in 1976, 318 books and brochures were published with a circulation of about 46.5 million copies, in 1986 - 334 publications with a circulation of 85 million copies, in 1991, 277 books with a circulation of almost 38 million copies, in 1994, 58 books with a circulation of 2 million copies, in 1995. not a single book, in 1996, 38 books with a circulation of barely 0.5 million copies.
-The circulation of the publishing house has been decreased considerably, In 2015, "Khudozhestvennaya literatura" was not even included in the Top 100 Russian publishing houses in terms of the number of published books and brochures.
+After perestroika the publishing house experienced a serious crisis associated with both general trends in book publishing and subjective factors, which actually continues to the present day.
+So, in 1976, 318 books and brochures were published with a circulation of about 46.5 million copies; in 1986, 334 publications with a circulation of 85 million copies; in 1991, 277 books with a circulation of almost 38 million copies; in 1994, 58 books with a circulation of 2 million copies; in 1995, not a single book; and in 1996, 38 books with a circulation of barely 0.5 million copies.
+The circulation of the publishing house has decreased considerably: in 2015, "Khudozhestvennaya literatura" was not even included in the Top 100 Russian publishing houses in terms of the number of published books and brochures.